The 5 Best Stock-Picking Services

 Finally, you'll want to use a subscription service that aligns with your risk tolerance and financial goals.

-If you want to be a buy-and-hold, long-term investor and have very few transactions, Mindful Trader probably isn't the right service for you.
+If you want to be a buy-and-hold, long-term investor and have very few transactions, Mindful Trader isn't the right service for you (Stock Advisor is the best option).
 Similarly, if you can't stomach volatility, you should probably pass on Rule Breakers.

 While many different investing strategies do work, you want to find one that fits well with your personality and makes it easy for you to manage.